 ↑ The Hudson’s Bay blanket is from the 60s, purchased by Nick’s parents when they moved to Canada from the UK, as a young married couple. ↑

-↑ The wooden heart with the keys is the single Valentine decoration that I left up.
+↑ The wooden heart with the keys is a Valentine decoration that I left up.
 I found the heart at Dollarama in the craft supply isle, and painted it.
-Then I hung a couple of old skeleton keys with it, that are family relics —one was my grandparents and the other was Nick’s aunt’s.
+Then I hung a couple of old skeleton keys with it, that are family relics —one was my maternal grandparents’ and the other was Nick’s aunt’s.

 ↑ The crystal wolf sculpture (by Swedish artist Mats Jonasson) was also a wedding gift, from an uncle who has sadly passed away. ↑